joerex1418/bacondates/README.md

 # dtfuncs

 ## Overview
-This is supposed to be an extremely small conveniece library for dealing with date objects in Python
+This is supposed to be an extremely small conveniece library for dealing with date objects in Python.
+No third-party dependencies required as the entire point is to make it as lightweight as possible.

 There are only a couple functions so far, but more will be added in the future.